 Try these tips to help you get started with journaling:

 Try to write every day.
-To encourage yourself to write in your journal regularly,
+Set aside a few minutes every day to write.
+This will help you to write in your journal

 Make it easy.
-Keep a pen and paper handy at all times so that when you want to jot
+Keep a pen and paper handy at all times.
+Then when you want to write down your thoughts,

-down your thoughts, you can.
-You can also keep a journal in a computer file.
+you can.
+You can also keep a journal on your smartphone.

-without worrying about spelling mistakes or what other people might think.
+and ideas flow freely.
+Don't worry about spelling mistakes or what other people might

-Keeping a journal helps you establish order when your world feels like it’s in chaos.
+Keeping a journal helps you create order when your world feels like it’s in chaos.

-It helps you get to know yourself by revealing your innermost fears, thoughts, and
+You get to know yourself by revealing your most private fears, thoughts, and

 feelings.

-Look at your writing time as personal relaxation time, a time when you de-stress
+Look at your writing time as personal relaxation time.
+It's a time when you can de-stress

 and wind down.
-Write in a place that's relaxing and soothing—maybe with a cup of
+Write in a place that's relaxing and soothing, maybe with a cup of

 tea.

-Look forward to your journaling time, and know that you're doing something good for
+Look forward to your journaling time.
+And know that you're doing something good